Ultrahigh-dimensional Robust and Efficient Sparse Regression using Non-Concave Penalized Density Power Divergence: Influence Function analysis

 \subsection{Influence Functions for non-concave penalties}

-A major problem with Theorem \ref{THM:IF_MNPDPDE} is that it can only be applied to twice differentiable penalties like the $L_q$ penalty with $q\geq 2$, but cannot be used to study the robustness of the MNPDPDEs with sparsity-inducing penalties like lasso, SCAD or MCP.
-To tackle this problem, we define their IF by the limiting form of the IFs with differentiable penalty functions, as proposed by \cite{Avella-Medina:2017}.
+As noted in Remark \ref{REM:1}, a major problem with Theorem \ref{THM:IF_MNPDPDE} is that it cannot be used to study the robustness of the MNPDPDEs with sparsity-inducing penalties like $\ell_1$, SCAD or MCP as they are not twice differentiable.
+To tackle this problem, we define their IFs by the limiting form of IFs with differentiable penalty functions, as proposed by \cite{Avella-Medina:2017}.
 Consider a sequence of continuous and infinitely differentiable penalty functions $p_{m, \lambda}(s)$ converging to $p_{\lambda}(|s|)$ in the Sobolev space (as $m\rightarrow\infty$), and denote the MNPDPDE functional corresponding to the penalty $p_{m, \lambda}(s)$ by $\boldsymbol{T}_{m, \alpha}(G)$ (which can be obtained from Theorem \ref{THM:IF_MNPDPDE}).
 Then, we define the IF of the MNPDPDE $\boldsymbol{T}_{\alpha}$ corresponding to the actual (possibly non-differentiable) penalty function $p_{\lambda}(|s|)$ as given by